jundalisay/spblist/content/en/material/gravitational-waves.md

 This nullified the importance of the aether and made spacetime the supreme medium, with light as its measuring tool.

-The problem with this is that it trapped all of Physics (an Einstein-trap), with absurd statements like "nothing travels faster than light", "the arrow of time moves forward only", "gravity is not a force", "wormholes lead to other dimensions", etc.
+The problem with this is that it trapped all of Physics (an Einstein-trap), with absurd statements like:
+- "nothing travels faster than light"
+- "the arrow of time moves forward only"
+- "gravity is not a force"
+- "wormholes lead to other dimensions", etc.

 This then led to the Cosmology Crisis and the inability to explain or harness dark energy and dark matter, or even do simple anti-gravitation.

-Descartes (Cartesian) Physics explains that time has 2 aspects: mental and physical.
+Descartes' Physics explains that time has 2 aspects: mental and physical.
 This is consistent with his Mind-Body problem.

 Spacetime having a physical property and a mental property is similar to light having a particle property and a wave property.